 Divorce is an emotionally and financially complex process that involves many decisions, from child custody arrangements to the division of assets.
-One of the most significant areas of concern for many couples going through a divorce is what happens to their real estate.
+One of the most significant concerns for many couples going through a divorce is what happens to their real estate.
 This can include the family home, investment properties, or other real estate assets.
 Understanding how real estate is handled during a divorce can be daunting, especially regarding valuation, property division, and mortgage responsibilities.

 The Divorce Process and Real Estate